In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 This is a question related to the .Net Core project structure.

-wwwroot folder in ASP.Net Core application contains static files for eg images, stylesheets, script files.
-It is treated as the root folder of .Net Core web application.
+wwwroot folder in the ASP.Net Core application contains static files eg images, stylesheets, and script files.
+It is treated as the root folder of the .Net Core web application.

 15. What is tag helper in ASP.Net Core?

 This is a completely new concept used in the Razor view engine.
 Tag Helpers helps server-side code to create and render HTML tags in the Razor View Engine.
 It does the same thing as HTML Helpers does in previous versions of MVC but with a variety of changes.
-It enables IntelliSense, which allow building HTML markup in an easy way.
+It enables IntelliSense, which allows easy building of HTML markup.

-16. What are JSON files available in ASP.Net Core project?
+16. What are JSON files available in the ASP.Net Core project?

-Below are the JSON files available in ASP.Net Core project
+Below are the JSON files available in the ASP.Net Core project

 Support of C++/CLI – Support added to create and develop C++/CLI projects.
 Binaries produced from these projects are compatible with .NET Core 3.0 and later versions.